Bronislava Nijinska: 'Ballet Polonais' in Warsaw: Concerto de Chopin, La Légende de Cracovie

+To America, & Revivals

 Ballet companies and exemplary ballets 1939–1950s

 Nijinska and her family were in London when World War II started with the combined Nazi and Soviet invasion of Poland (September 1939).
 She had a contract to "co-direct the dance sequences on a new film, Bullet in the Ballet," but it was cancelled due to war.
 Fortunately, an offer from promoter de Basil allowed them to make their way back to the United States.
 She eventually established a new residence in Los Angeles.

 'Ballet Theatre' in New York: La Fille Mal Gardée of Dauberval

 Nijinska in 1939 began to choreograph a "rustic and comic" two-act ballet of the 18th century, Jean Dauberval's La fille mal gardée ['The ill-watched Daughter' or 'Useless Precautions'].
 For the inaugural season of Ballet Theatre (now ABT), it opened in January 1940 in New York City at the old Center Theatre in Rockefeller Plaza.